ooni/ooni.org/content/support/ooni-run/index.md

 {{<img src="images/image5.png" title="OONI Run" alt="OONI Run">}}

-[OONI Run](https://run.ooni.org/) is a web platform that you can use to generate mobile deep links and widget code to coordinate [OONI Probe](https://ooni.org/install/mobile) website testing.
-Specifically, you can use OONI Run to create links or widget code for:
+[OONI Run](https://run.ooni.org/) is a web platform that you can use to generate mobile deep links to coordinate [OONI Probe](https://ooni.org/install/mobile) website testing.
+Specifically, you can use OONI Run to create links for:
 * Testing websites (of your choice) for censorship;
 * Coordinating website censorship testing with other [OONI Probe](https://ooni.org/install/mobile) users.